 78% of Companies Have a Dedicated Social Media Team

 Businesses have taken to social media in a massive way even though very few believe that their social strategy is mature while just 30% of B2B marketers say that their companies are effective at content marketing.
 Many are setting up dedicated social media teams to ideate and implement campaigns across the full spectrum of social networking opportunities on the web.
-Small organizations that lack the budget to hire digital marketing specialists are turning to local agencies to develop their digital marketing roadmap and win at social media marketing.
+Small organizations that lack the budget to hire a digital marketing agency are turning to local agencies to develop their digital marketing roadmap and win at social media marketing.

 Six out of 10 C-Suite Executives Conduct More than Six Online Searches a Day